 The TaxMama® course is unlike most other enrolled agent review courses available.
 If you don’t have an established background in tax, this is the course for you.
 In contrast, other less expensive enrolled agent courses assume you only need a review of the materials and experience as a tax professional.
 If you need the materials taught to you, want to learn the tax laws from the ground up, and you also need to know how to practice once you’re out in the field, a typical review course will not be sufficient.

 Most enrolled agent courses include one test bank where you can work the practice questions and review the related answer explanations.
 So how is TaxMama® different?
 First, the TaxMama® course comes with multiple test bank options.
-Her course integrates Gleim, Fast Forward Academy, and Appitur test banks.
+Her course integrates Fast Forward Academy and Lambers test banks.
 While it may seem overwhelming to have access to so many test banks, you don’t need to worry: you’ll pick the test bank that works best for your learning style.

 A standard EA review course will allow you anywhere from a few months of access to access until you pass.
 But after you’re done with the exam, the course expires.

 By contrast, TaxMama’s® course allows you to come back at any point to learn about changes made to the tax code, participate in community discussions with other enrolled agents, and even ask how to handle client questions.

 Additionally, if you’re going to be starting your own tax practice as an enrolled agent, the TaxMama EA Exam Review Premium Course should be your go-to.
 This is because you’re always bound to have client questions each year where an expert’s help could benefit you greatly.
 With the premium offering, you can discuss your client questions and even get help resolving specific client issues.